KonstantinGasser/datalab/examples/webapp/README.md

 }
 ```
 The field `store` is the actual `map` which holds the data (maps in Go can be compared to HashMaps in Java, dictionaries in Python or Objects in JavaScript).
 For now the `sync.Mutex` is something we can ignore, but what it does it it ensures, that a Storage operation will block the access to the `store` and therefore makes it thread-save.
-Now that a have struct representing our storage we can add all the function in order to implement the `Storage interface`.
+Now that we have a struct representing our storage we can add all the function in order to implement the `Storage interface`.
 I will not really talk about the content of the function since this is only an example and surely will differ depending on how you want to store data (a reference for a MongoDB storage can be found here: https://github.com/KonstantinGasser/clickstream/blob/main/backend/services/user_service/pkg/storage/mongo.go).
 Once all functions as defined by the `Storage interface` are implemented the `type inMem` can now act as a `type Storage`.

 ## User-Service